 Adjust brightness, hue, and other settings.
-NX Studio's intuitive controls help you get the results you want (\(\mu\) "Enhancing Pictures", page 80).
+NX Studio's intuitive controls help you get the results you want ($\frac{20}{3}$ 86).

-Step 5: Export Pictures
+Step 5: Export Pictures (Save in Other Formats)

-After enhancing pictures, you can save them as JPEG or TIFF files under new names.
+After enhancing pictures, you can save them as JPEG, HEIF, or TIFF files under new names.
 The pictures can then be used with other software.